s0nderlabs/pragma./docs/getting-started/what-is-pragma.md

 ### 1. You Express Your Intent
 Tell Pragma what you want in plain English:
-> "Swap half my MON to USDC"
+> "Swap 100 MON to USDC"

 ### 2. AI Understands and Plans
 Our AI agent interprets your request and plans the necessary blockchain actions:
 - Checks your MON balance
-- Gets the best swap rate from multiple DEXs
+- Gets quotes from Monorail and 0x aggregators
-- Calculates the optimal route
+- Picks the best rate automatically

 ### 3. Secure Execution
 Your transaction executes through a secure delegation system: